samuel-etver/mail-report-archiver/README.md

 ## Overview

-Reading shift reports sent by email and archive them.
+Reading and archiving shift reports, sent by email.
 Used on a pipe plant.

 ## Used tools